one1lion/Hololens_Experimenting/README.md

 ### Entry: 2019-11-18.1

 As expected, this is getting a lot easier.
 At the same time, I feel like I am barely scratching the surface, both of using Git as the version/source control for Unity projects and Hololens 2 development in general.
 I completed the Getting Started tutorial through lesson 7 and kind of want to start over with a new project folder, if not a full repo by following a tutorial on creating a Git repo for Unity projects.
 I think I'll do that when I'm ready to do some actual work on one of the many projects I have in mind.
 For now, I'm off to my Blazor projects.

+### Entry: 2019-11-19.1

+I did a little bit of research (watched one video) on using Git with a Unity project.
+It looks like the original .gitignore file I used is pretty decent.
+I'm going to continue the tutorials.
+To do this, I plan on creating a new Unity project in the repo and trying to do the steps from first tutorial after previewing what the next tutorial is going to be like.